singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 1. In the Import Desktop Marketplace window under Destination Desktop, provide the following information:

-  - **Location:** Select a location from the pop-up menu to get a list of pods available to store the desktop.
+  - **Location:** Select the location we used while creating Pod in Exercise 1.

-  - **Pod:** Select a pod to serve the desktop from.
+  - **Pod:** Select pod-test

-2. Scroll down to the Desktop Details panel.
+2. Scroll down to the Virtual Machine Details panel.

    ![ws name.](media/exc19.png)